Gedeon Richter PLC (BUD:RICHTER)

 Róbert Réthy

-Right.
-So thank you very much, Gabor.
+All right.
+Thank you very much, Gábor.
 This concludes the formal presentation.
-So now we are ready to take your questions.
-Again, either use the raise your hands function or put your question to the chat box.
-And I think the first question, as usual, comes from Alistair Campbell.
-Alistair, go ahead, please.
+Now we are ready to take your questions.
+Again, either use the raise your hand function or put your question to the chat box.
+I think the first question, as usual, comes from [Alistair Campbell].
+Alistair, go ahead please.

 Gábor Orbán